vega/vl-convert/README.md

-  vl2png     Convert a Vega-Lite specification to an PNG image vl2jpeg    Convert a Vega-Lite specification to an JPEG image vl2pdf     Convert a Vega-Lite specification to a PDF image vg2svg     Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image vg2jpeg    Convert a Vega specification to an JPEG image vg2pdf     Convert a Vega specification to an PDF image ls-themes  List available themes cat-theme  Print the config JSON for a theme help       Print this message or the help of the given subcommand(s)
+  vl2png     Convert a Vega-Lite specification to an PNG image vl2jpeg    Convert a Vega-Lite specification to an JPEG image vl2pdf     Convert a Vega-Lite specification to a PDF image vl2url     Convert a Vega-Lite specification to a URL that opens the chart in the Vega editor vg2svg     Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image vg2jpeg    Convert a Vega specification to an JPEG image vg2pdf     Convert a Vega specification to an PDF image vg2url     Convert a Vega specification to a URL that opens the chart in the Vega editor svg2png    Convert an SVG image to a PNG image svg2jpeg   Convert an SVG image to a JPEG image svg2pdf    Convert an SVG image to a PDF image ls-themes  List available themes cat-theme  Print the config JSON for a theme help       Print this message or the help of the given subcommand(s)